wevbarker/Hasdrubal/hamilcar_agents/system_prompt.md

 - **G[-a,-b]** - Spatial metric (h_ab in output)
 - **CD[-a]@** - Spatial covariant derivative
 - **epsilonG[-a,-b,-c]** - Spatial epsilon tensor

+## Common error messages

+- `ToCanonical::noident: Unknown expression not canonicalized: <expr> .` - This happens when `<expr>` is not recognised as a valid tensor expression.
+If it is a single symbol, then possibly your earlier attempts to store a tensor expression as that symbol failed.
+If it looks like a tensor expression, then perhaps you forgot to define one of the constituent tensors using `DefTensor` or `DefCanonicalField`.

 ## Common Patterns